First News Home iHub

 The interactive, online learning platform

-By popular demand, the First News iHub, used by schools, is now available for parents to subscribe to at home.
+By popular demand, the First News iHub, used by schools, is now available for parents to subscribe at home for home-schooling.

-The award-winning iHub is a news reading activity website created to support children from 7-14 develop key reading, comprehension, writing and oracy skills whist also learning about the key news stories from around the world.
-This will support the work they are doing at schools whilst also engaging them in the main news topics of the moment.
-Used with great success in hundreds of schools across the UK (and some overseas) we are now introducing the Home iHub so parents and children can enjoy these activities from home.
+The award-winning iHub is a news reading activity website created to support children from 7-14 develop key reading, comprehension, writing and oracy skills whilst also learning about the key news stories from around the world.
+This will support the work they are doing at schools whilst also engaging them in the main news topics of the moment and it is a great resource for home-schooling.
+Used with great success in hundreds of schools across the UK (and overseas) we are now introducing the Home iHub so parents and children can enjoy these activities from home.

 Activities are tailored to your child’s level based on the reading level you select for them on signing up.
-Every Monday morning during term time your iHub platform will be updated with new activities from the stories in that week’s First News.
+Every Monday morning during term time your iHub platform will be updated with new activities from the stories in that week’s First News, making it ideal for implementing your home-schooling routine.
 Discover:

 - Vocabulary puzzles